Source: Adapted from Alexander Kuznetsov, Admiral Makarov State Maritime

 Cost Structure of Point-to-Point and Hub-and-Spoke Networks

-In a conventional service, the total transport cost is simply a function
+linked with its cost structure.
+In a conventional point-to-point service, the total transport cost is simply a function

-as well as a similar demand for each pair of ports.
+as well as a similar demand for each port pair.
 In a point-to-point

 transport costs from one port to the other (3,000 units) would be the